It’s time to settle the debate once and for all: Cerave vs Cetaphil.

 Cerave hydrating facial cleanser

-Cerave really outdid themselves with this one.
-Like, really.
+Our first impressions of this cleanser is that Cerave really outdid themselves with this one.

 This cerave product has become the favorite of so many due to all the skin care goodies they’ve packed into these bottles.

 Yes, it’s worth the hype.
 They even worked with dermatologists to make the perfect formula for a gentle cleanser.

 With ingredients such as ceramides and hyaluronic acid, this facial cleanser will:

 - Lock in moisture in skin cells all day

 Of course, this Cerave hydrating cleanser has a non-comedogenic formula, non-irritating, and fragrance-free.

 It also has a thick consistency that is gel-like.

 It’s one of the top rated cleansers for eczema and sensitive skin.